rajatmodi62/rajatmodi62.github.io/_posts/2026-02-23-navigate_peer_review.md

 - Set expectations: If you are from academia, mention the lack of resources.
 Do best to get the results.
 - Figures: Most people will tell you to have colorful figures.
 The most impactful papers have simple black and white figures (check word2vec).
 No colors.
 Psychologically, it tells reviewer, " my idea is so strong , i dont need a complex figure to explain it".
 Humans already live complex lives.
 Give them simplicity.
 - The illusion of identity.
     - Most people upload their papers on arxiv/twitter.
 That's stupid.
 Everyone knows your name.
 That backfires.
-If you come from a company, or a big hot shot lab, you can play a prestige game.
+If you come from a company, or a big hot shot lab, you can play the prestige game.
 But, those who don't have it, cant play it.
 Anonymity is your weapon.
     - The key is to psychologically install a `potential identity' in the reviewers mind.
-Copy the style of other (that's not forbidden!!).
+Mirror the style of other labs (that's not forbidden!!).
-    - An example is hinton, notice how all his slides, and figures have a pale yellow background.
+    - A very famous example is hinton, notice how all his slides, and figures have a pale yellow background.
 That's his signature.
-Nobody else in community can pull that off.
 - Stupid cartoons don't survive test of time.
 So do stupid titles.
     - People put smileys, robots , cartoons in figures.
 Dont do that.
 Be mature.
     - People like the word "machines".
 Give them machines.
 Boltzmann machines.
 Perception Machines.
 Time Dilation Networks.
 Neural Nets in Superposition.
+Artificial Karamuto Oscillatory Neurons.
 See what i am doing?
-- Detach yourself: Psychopaths don't get attached to their target.
+- Detach your worth: Psychopaths don't get attached to their target.
 Don't be attached to your paper.
-Don't use "we" a lot.
-Use, third tense: "this paper reveals", "this work shows", "Results suggest that this phenomenon is true".
+Use third tense: "this paper reveals", "this work shows", "Results suggest that this phenomenon is true".
     - The illusion you want to pass is that you did the work, results came, and anyone can reproduce it.
 You have discovered some universal truth, a law of nature which machines emulate.
 Your job now is merely to report the results.
 - People use "will", u shall use "shall": Replace 'will' with `shall'.
     - Why does relegious scripture sound so authoritative?
 Because jesus "sayeth", man "witnessed".
 Behold o reader, let reviewer witness your paper.
 (Sounds cheesy, i know, but it still works)
-- Don't claim sota: Speak less, show more.
+- Don't claim sota: Speak less, show more (really important!!).
 In contributions never say you beat sota.
     - Beat is too rough.
 If the person whose method you beat ends up as your reviewer, it will hurt his ego, he'll give reject.
     - Say "we demonstrate competitive results over prior state of the art".
+- Never say we 'solved' a problem, say we `tried' to solve the problem.
 - Write future work in limitations section instead of writing limitations.
     - People will tell you it's wrong.
-I say it's correct.
-My advisor taught me this trick.
+My advisor taught me this counter-intuitive trick.
     - In rebuttal you can write: "we apologize that we showed optimism/came across as enthusiastic in our limitations".
 Our limitations are <>.
-        - Reverse psychology.
+        - This creates a reverse psychology.
 Gain one more point in your favour.
 - Create a flop matched baseline: In ablations, include one line that your method's improvements are not due to simply increasing the no of parameters, and you actually checked by training a larger model of the baseline.

-- Dress up your method by some silly name: Let's say you are just selling a MLP which takes time as input.
+- Overdress up your method by some silly name: Let's say you are just selling a MLP which takes time as input.
 It is just a stupid MLP.
-    - But, you will call it "the dense-temporal encoder".
+    - But, you `have to' call it "the dense-temporal encoder".
 Reviewers love fancy names.
 Give them that.
-Sells really well.
+Sells really well. (not that i prefer it, i can see right through bullshit)

 - Imagine you have a method.
 It has two blocks.
     - Draw a single teaser with those two blocks
     - Then explain them one by one.
 Each section should contain its own figure for that block (credits:shehreen for advice)
+    - Every subsection has 3 parts: Intuition, mathematical equation, and a takeaway.

 - Techniques for `quick' tier1-publications:
+    - I don't appreciate them, but i will be honest: i did resort to them in my PhD.
+I have to promise myself not to do it again, and do actual research.
     - Work on something with less data, partially labelled data, semi-supervised learning, constrained-settings.
     - Open vocabulary also works.
 You can always strap an adapter to a big llm.
 And train it with a lora.
-    - build your own problem, own benchmark, and own models. play the "dataset and benchmark" game.
+    - build your own problem, own benchmark, and own models (nobody will care out eventually). play the "dataset and benchmark" game.
     - extend image based models to videos, especially long videos, not many people do videos.
     - robustness: corrupt inputs to models, check their robustness, techniques for improving them in real world.
     - Freeze model, finetune some prompts.
 Call it "adaptation"
+- Takeo Kanade came to our lab, he said: "only 3 people read your paper, you, your advisor, and reviewer'.
+Then, it dies a quick death once it gets published.
+Noone cares about it.
+Keep this in mind.
+    - Whatever you built is garbage if no-one uses it.
+No matter how smart you are.